Hunter-Gatherer Diet

 It is based upon commonly available modern foods, including lean meat, fish, vegetables, fruit, roots, and nuts.
 It mostly excludes grains, legumes, dairy products, salt, refined sugar and processed oils.
 Some salt and dairy (fresh goats milk etc.) may have been consumed, but not on a large scale.
 Although fire was used in cooking it may not have been a daily luxury.

-This dietary approach is a controversial topic amongst nutritionists and anthropologists.
+This dietary approach is a controversial topic among nutritionists and anthropologists.
 Advocates argue that modern human populations subsisting on traditional diets similar to those of Paleolithic hunter-gatherers are largely free of diseases of affluence, and that such diets produce beneficial health outcomes in controlled medical studies.

 Supporters point to several potentially therapeutic nutritional characteristics of pre-agricultural diets.
 Critics of this nutritional approach have taken issue with its underlying evolutionary logic, and have disputed certain dietary prescriptions on the grounds that they pose health risks and may not reflect the features of ancient Paleolithic diets.
 It is not a realistic alternative for everyone.